Internal Medicine Volunteer Opportunities

 Working with the academic staff of KABSOM, HVO volunteers will support the training of medical students and internal medicine interns.
 Volunteers will also work with internal medicine personnel to improve skills and knowledge, focusing on subspecialties identified by KABSOM.

-Assignment: 4 weeks, with rare exceptions for shorter assignments
+Length of assignment: 4 weeks, with rare exceptions for shorter assignments1 month (shorter assignments on case-by-case basis)

 Housing: Housing provided.